ChalmersGU-data-structure-courses/dsabook/src/F08-skiplist.md

         adjustHead(newLevel):
             temp = this.head
             this.head = new SkipNode(null, null, newLevel)
-            for i in 0 to this.level:
+            for i = 0 to this.level:
                 this.head.forward[i] = temp.forward[i]
             this.level = newLevel